mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_processing_README.txt

 launcher_creator.py -j gunz -n gunz -q shortq7 -t 2:00:00 -e mstudiva@fau.edu
 sbatch gunz.slurm

-# check status of your job (qw : in queue; r : running; nothing printed on the screen - complete)
+# check status of your job (PD : pending, not enough nodes; R : running; nothing printed on the screen - complete)
 squeue -u mstudiva

 # double check you have the number of files you should
 ll *.fastq | wc -l

 # If your samples are split across multiple files from different lanes,
 # concatenating the corresponding fastq files by sample:
 # ngs_concat.pl commonTextInFastqFilenames  "FilenameTextImmediatelyBeforeSampleID(.+)FilenameTextImmediatelyAfterSampleID"